datascape/familytrees/heine/README.md

 5. Freuershaus, geboren op een onbekende dag in februari 1700 in Wohlenhausen, Niedersachsen (D).
 Hij is gedoopt op een onbekende dag in februari 1700.
 Hij is overleden, 0 dagen oud.
 Hij is begraven op zaterdag 27 februari 1700 te Marklohe, Niedersachsen (D).
 6. Johan Peter (Peter) Heins, geboren in 1701 in Wohlenhausen, Niedersachsen (D) Volgt III.

+The -s ending can indicate a female gender.
+It's not clear to us in America 300 years later why there is so much variance to the last names above.
+Did a geopolitical transition occur in 1696 that favored adding the -s.

 <b>Second wife:</b> Anna Buelter and Peter Heyn were married on June 12, 1704 in Marklohe ("parish Lohe")
 Anna Buelter from Mehlbergen (b.
 1648, d.
 Jan 13, 1743).
 Anna lived to be 95!